Now Available: AP Daily Video Lessons

 |3.
 Interpret Text||Interpret the content of written or audio text (words).|

 |4.
 Make Meanings||Make meanings from words and expressions.|

 |5.
 Speak to Others||Communicate interpersonally by speaking with others.|

 |6.
 Write to Others||Communicate interpersonally by writing to others.|

 AP and Higher Education

-Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

-Meet the current Development Committee for AP Spanish Language and Culture.
+Meet the Development Committee for AP Spanish Language and Culture.